baking-bad/bcdhub/docs/configuration.md

 If you are altering these settings make sure you are in sync with your `.yml` configuration file.

 #### Local RPC node
 A typical problem is to access service running on the host machine from inside a docker container.
-Currently there's no unversal (cross-platform) way to do it (should be fixed in docker 20).
+Currently there's no universal (cross-platform) way to do it (should be fixed in docker 20).
 A suggested way is the following:

 1. Expose your node at `172.17.0.1:8732` (docker gateway)
 2. For each docker service that needs to access RPC add to compose file: